Climb Lhotse 2023

 Have a look at the full list of inclusions

-With over 50 expeditions under his belt, including 6 on Everest and 15 on Ama Dablam, you can rest assured you are in experienced hands.
-Tim Mosedale has summited Everest 5 times including making successful ascents from both sides of the mountain and making a double summit in one season.
+With over 50 expeditions under his belt, including 10 on Everest and 19 expeditions on Ama Dablam, you can rest assured you are in experienced hands.
+Tim Mosedale has summited Everest 7 times including making successful ascents from both sides of the mountain and making a double summit in one season.
+He has also summited Lhotse and Cho Oyu as well as a whole range of other ascents in Nepal and elsewhere.
 Have a look at the feedback to find out why you should consider coming along on one of the best Lhotse expeditions with Tim.

 A chance to join an expedition on Lhotse at incredible value.
 This is a fully inclusive, fully supported expedition with ample Climbing Sherpas to ensure suitable ratios on the mountain.
 Also included is plenty of oxygen and a 1:1 Climbing Sherpa ratio from Camp 3 and for summit day.
 And just because it’s cheaper than elsewhere doesn’t mean that corners have been cut or safety compromised.
 Indeed, with more inclusions than other expeditions, arguably this is far far better value for money.
 Read on ….